joeylevy/gallery-by-supsystic/readme.txt

 Thank you for choosing Gallery by Supsystic!
 Open page of our plug-in admin panel WordPress and you will see two menu items: "New Gallery" and "Galleries".

 In order to create your photo gallery, simply click on "New Gallery" in your left navigation menu.
-When Create New Gallery page loads, set the name of gallery, choose gallery template and click "Save" button.
+When Create New Photo Gallery page loads, set the name of gallery, choose gallery template and click "Save" button.
 On the next step you can change template and settings of your gallery.
 To add images to your photo gallery click on button "Add Images" and choose images from WordPress Media Library.
 In order to manage images click the "Image List" button.
 Here you can also set image caption and many more.
 On the Main tab you can set gallery type, width and height of gallery and images, image distance and radius.
 It is already possible to add border for images, enable shadow option and choose the theme for popup image.
 On the Captions tab you can enable caption option and set different settings of it.

 Don't forget to press the "Save" button.
-After all these points you can see the result in the left top corner (you have the ability to choose image for preview) or simply click on "Preview" button and will be able to see the whole gallery.
+After all these points you can see your photo gallery result in the left top corner (you have the ability to choose image for preview) or simply click on "Preview" button and will be able to see the whole photo gallery.
-Under image preview you can see the shortcode.
-Copy and paste the shortcode into your post or page and Gallery by Supsystic plugin will automatically create the gallery on your page using the settings you choose above.
+Under image preview you can see the photo galery shortcode.
+Copy and paste the shortcode into your post or page and Photo Gallery by Supsystic plugin will automatically create the gallery on your page using the settings you choose above.
 Important!
-Shortcode must be inserted in a text editor page, and not in the visual.
+Photo Gallery shortcode must be inserted in a text editor page, and not in the visual.

-= To install a plugin via FTP, you must =
+= To install gallery plugin via FTP, you must =

-1. Download the gallery plugin
+1. Download the photo gallery plugin
-2. Unarchive the plugin supsystic-grid-gallery.zip
+2. Unarchive the image plugin supsystic-grid-gallery.zip
-3. Copy the folder with plugin
+3. Copy the folder with grid photo plugin
 4. Open ftp \wp-content\plugins\
 5. Paste the plug-ins folder in the folder
-6. Go to admin panel => open item "Plugins" => activate the plugin
+6. Go to admin panel => open item "Plugins" => activate the Photo Gallery by Supsystic plugin

 == Other Notes ==